 School of Music Visiting Artist

-Aaron will have a discussion on how to continue meritorious 'artistic practice' while working professionally as a composer for contemporary visual media.
+Drake will hold a discussion on how to continue meritorious 'artistic practice' while working professionally as a composer for contemporary visual media.

-Aaron Drake classically trained as a pianist from age 5 and competitively performed between ages 8 and 15 throughout the West Coast (US and Canada).
+Classically trained as a pianist from age 5, Drake performed competitively between ages 8 and 15 throughout the West Coast (US and Canada).
 Drake received an MFA in Composition from CalArts where he studied with James Tenney (microtonal music), Mark Trayle, David Rosenboom and Michael Pisaro.
 CalArts pushed him to conceptualize music beyond the intricacies of advanced music theory which lead to his first film collaborations.

 The score to his first film, The Shadow Effect, won a Bronze Medal at Park City Music Festival and has since scored multiple narrative and documentary features, music for Emmy Award winning TV shows like How I Met Your Mother, Live In Front of a Studio Audience and Henry Ford’s Innovation Nation, as well as a number of advertisements.
 Drake continues to write experimental music for live performance and dance.
 His work has been performed or displayed at many national and international venues such as ICA, ZKM, LACMA, MOCA, REDCAT, OCMA, the Getty Villa and the Hammer Museum.